-VicHealth's Innovation Challenge: Sport (formerly physical activity) has continued in 2017 to fund new ideas to get more Victorians moving through sport.
+VicHealth's Innovation Challenge has continued in 2019 to fund new ideas to get more Victorians active.

-We challenged you to lead sport in a new direction to create;
+This year, we challenged you to lead sport and physical activity in a new direction to address the following areas;

-- more sport for everyone – focusing on our Victorians who experience higher levels of disadvantage.
+- more sport for everyone – focusing on Victorians who experience higher levels of disadvantage.

 Pleasingly, you answered the call!

 Congratulations to the following winners who have shared in start-up funding to make their ideas become a reality.

 A bike education program for kids with autism spectrum disorder (ASD) to encourage physical activity and social connection, delivered in partnership with Cycling Victoria and the Geelong Cycling Club.

 Pedal Power will encourage kids with ASD to learn bike safety through an education program, to help them gain confidence and become active within their community.
 The program will also nurture a social/friendship network for the families, where they can lend each other support and share ideas.